darkdread/youtube-live-downloader/README.md

 Run this command after the live chat is loaded.

-> ytInitialData.continuationContents.liveChatContinuation.continuations[1].playerSeekContinuationData.continuation
+> document.querySelector("ytd-live-chat-frame iframe").contentWindow.ytInitialData.continuationContents.liveChatContinuation.continuations[1].playerSeekContinuationData.continuation

 Outputs a string for example:
 > "op2w0wRuGlhDaWtxSndvWVZVTkZXVUZWTFhKblgyTm1Wbkl5WkU1dFUxOUJNWGhSRWd0Qk9EaHNiRGt0V25kcVRSb1Q2cWpkdVFFTkNndEJPRGhzYkRrdFduZHFUU0FCKN7Gq58JQABIBFICIAByAggEeAA%3D"

 It is the `continuation` input to our program.

+*Note*: Apparently we can use this key indefinitely to get chat messages.

 Key for getting live chat replay.
+It is not tied to the user account.
 > ytplayer.web_player_context_config.innertubeApiKey

 # Youtube Live Chat API Responses